-the discrepancy between the two concentrations once the differences in production rates are accounted for (Nishiizumi et al., 1989).
-This discrepancy is directly related to how long the material was buried and is related to the initial concentration.
+Radioactive TCN, such as 26 Al ($t{1/2}$ =0.7 Ma) and 10 Be ($t{1/2}$ =1.5 Ma), can be lost not only by erosion of the surface that concentrates the TCN, but also by decay.
+Such decay is particularly evident when glacier ice shields the regolith from cosmic radiation because shielding halts TCN production.
+Therefore, regolith that has been overridden by glacier ice may have lost TCN to both glacial erosion and burial/decay effects.
+The use of two radionuclides with different half-lives (e.g. 10 Be and 26 Al) may be used to determine the discrepancy between the two concentrations once the differences in production rates are accounted for (Nishiizumi et al., 1989).
+This discrepancy is directly related to how long the material was buried and related to the initial concentration.
 In this way, we are able to decipher complex erosion and preservation histories with only a sample of quartz from till.
 This history can be resolved by using a ratio of two isotopes with differences in decay rates.
-The ratio of the concentration of the short-lived isotope to that of the long-lived isotope will be lower than the production ratio in a surface that experienced a complete or partial burial.
+The ratio of the concentration of the short-lived isotope to that of the longlived isotope will be lower than the production ratio in a surface that experienced a complete or partial burial.
 In the case of burial, the 26Al decays faster than the 10Be and the 26Al/10Be ratio decreases.
-Cryoturbation at the surface does not affect the ratio because 26Al/10Be is almost invariant at depths 1-10 metres.
+Cryoturbation at the surface does not affect the ratio because 26Al/10Be is almost invariant at depths on the 1-10 meter scale.
 Decay of cosmogenic radionuclides can also better constrain the theoretical maximum N{max} possible in any area, which may be greater than the greatest measured sample.
 The theoretical limit of N{max} is the equilibrium concentration of 10Be and 26Al, which is an eventual balance of TCN production and decay after exceptionally long exposure at a given erosion rate.